Joy0805/CS634_Final_Project/README.md

 ## Step 6 - Show prediction performance epoch by epoch
 - Show the value of jaccard loss function
+  - As the training process going by, the value of both train and valid loss function was decreasing.
 - Show the prediction accuracy
+  - As the training process going by, the accuracy was continuously rising roughly with the peak accuracy as 0.9723.
+  - The valid accuracy and the train accyracy are constantly approaching.
 - Show the overlapping area rate of predicted area devided by actual area(iou)
+  - As the training process going by, the mean value of iou was ascending roughly with the peak accuracy as 0.7419.
+* All these results showed that our convolution neural network has a satisfectory performance.

 ## Step 7 - Show prediction performance in cases
 - Show the predicted bounding boxes in several samples of a batch and compare it with the actual bounding boxes
+  - The blue bounding boxes presect the actual pneumonia areas, and the red bounding boxes presect the predicted pneumonia areas.
+  - According to the presented images, it is clearly that the sensitivity is pretty well.
+All the actual pneumonia areas were predicted correctly.
+  - However, the specificity is not good as the sensitivity, several non-pneumonia areas were regarded as pneumonia areas incorrectly.

 ## Step 8 - Prediction
 - Forecasting test sets with trained models